drewr/postal/README.md

 Postal uses JavaMail under the covers, which defaults to charset `us-ascii`.
 To set the charset, set the `:type`, like `"text/html; charset=utf-8"`.

+#### Message ID

+Postal will supply a message ID by default that looks like `[random]@postal.[host]`.
+You can customize this by supplying a `:message-id` header with a function that takes no args.
+The included `postal.support/message-id` can be used if you'd like to make use of its randomness and only customize the hostname.

+    {:from "foo@bar.dom"
+     :to "baz@bar.dom"
+     :subject "Message IDs!"
+     :body "Regards."
+     :message-id #(postal.support/message-id "foo.bar.dom")}

 #### Stress-testing

 You can stress-test a server by: